Distributed Graph Neural Network Training: A Survey: GNN Execution Model

 \textbf{Execution model with pull-push parallelism}.
-All of above execution models construct the subgraph with sampling first followed by extracting features according to the subgraph.
-When the input features are high dimensional, the communication caused by the feature extraction becomes the bottleneck in the end-to-end GNN training pipeline.
-Expensive high-quality graph partition introduced in Section~\ref{sec:gp} is an option to reduce the communication.
+All of the above execution models construct the subgraph with sampling first followed by extracting features according to the subgraph.
+When the input features are high-dimensional, the communication caused by the feature extraction becomes the bottleneck in the end-to-end GNN training pipeline.
+The expensive high-quality graph partition introduced in Section~\ref{sec:gp} is an option to reduce communication.
 Gandhi et al.~\cite{p3_osdi_21} introduce a new execution model with pull-push parallelism.
 The new model partitions the graph using fast hash partition and the feature matrix using column-wise hash partition.
-It constructs the subgraph by pulling remote vertices and edges at local, and then pushes the constructed subgraph to all the workers.
-Then each worker extracts partial features for all the received subgraphs in parallel.
-With the help of pull-push parallelism, the execution model replaces the expensive input feature movement by the light graph structure movement, thus improving the efficiency of computation graph generation.
+It constructs the subgraph by pulling remote vertices and edges at local, and then pushes the constructed subgraph to all the workers. \blue{Then each worker extracts partial features and performs aggregation of these partial features for all the received subgraphs in parallel, forming the model parallel stage shown in Figure~\ref{fig:mini-batch-exe-model}(d).
+A data parallel stage which trains subgraphs (i.e. mini-batches) individually on each worker is then performed.
+Light communication overhead is incurred between the model parallel stage and data parallel stage to move the low-dimensional hidden embeddings.} With the help of pull-push parallelism, the execution model replaces the expensive input feature movement with the light graph structure movement, thus improving the efficiency of batch generation and model training.